R-Stanz/ai/hill_climbing-A1/README.txt

 The runner.py file is the file that must be used to run the algorithm.
-The runner.ipnb is an option to be used on python notebooks, for better control/view on the graphs.
+The runner.ipnb is an option to be used on python notebooks, for better control/view on the pie charts.
 The demo.py gives a better understanding of how the algorithm runs with just one iteration of variations.

 About the results it's perceptble that the city